mattduff36/mpdee-accounts/README.md

 - SQL injection prevention with Prisma ORM
 - XSS protection with React's built-in escaping

+## Database Migration

+The application has been successfully migrated from SQLite to PostgreSQL (Supabase) for production use.
+The migration included:

+- **2 Clients** - All client data preserved
+- **2 Invoices** - Complete invoice records with line items
+- **5 Invoice Items** - Detailed line items for all invoices
+- **70 Expenses** - All business expenses with categories

+### Migration Scripts

+The `scripts/` directory contains migration utilities:
+- Database backup and restore scripts
+- SQLite to PostgreSQL migration tools
+- Data verification and validation scripts

 ## Deployment

 This project is configured for deployment on Vercel with the domain `https://accounts.mpdee.info/`.